Meme coin: Rugpulls

-On 15 April 2025 hackers compromised UK Government Minister Lucy Powell's verified X account to promote a fraudulent "House of Commons" cryptocurrency ($HCC), using deleted posts with the House of Commons logo to tout it as a "community-driven digital currency."
+On 15 April 2025, hackers compromised UK Government Minister Lucy Powell's verified X account to promote a fraudulent "House of Commons" cryptocurrency ($HCC), using deleted posts with the House of Commons logo to tout it as a "community-driven digital currency."

-Reception
+As an investment

+In January 2025, three US asset managers set out to launch exchange-traded funds investing in meme coins linked to Trump and Musk.

+Criticism

-Commentators have compared meme coins with the speculative frenzy and collapse of the NFT market in 2022.
-American investor David Einhorn stated that, "We have reached the ‘Fartcoin’ stage of the market cycle ...
+Commentators have compared meme coins with the speculative frenzy and collapse of the non-fungible token (NFT) market in 2022.
+American investor David Einhorn stated that, "We have reached the 'Fartcoin' stage of the market cycle ...
 Other than trading and speculation, it serves no other obvious purpose and fulfills no need that is not served elsewhere."

-In January 2025, three US asset managers set out to launch exchange-traded funds investing in meme coins linked to Trump and Musk, which the Financial Times describes as "casino-like speculation".
 In February, more than 700 different copycat and spam coins were sent to Trump's digital wallet by people apparently seeking to falsely suggest they had his endorsement.